-What to Wear to a Traditional African Wedding in 2016
+What to Wear to a Traditional African Wedding

 Spring sprung a few weeks ago.
 Warmer weather means wedding season is upon us.
 There are two important considerations when you’re deciding on your wedding outfit: How much you plan on dancing that day, as this will have an impact on your shoe choice.
 And the specifics of the invite (white or traditional wedding) which will guide you in terms of what you should wear.
 If you opened your invite and it’s a traditional wedding…